nicolethoen/IntroToJava/README.md

 # IntroToJava
-Curriculum for the Introduction to Java course I taught
+Assignments designed to be used in Intro to Java course.